cyprienruffino/anki-thesession/README.md

 python3 irish_anki.py generate-cards <organized_music_directory>
 ```

-This will create Anki cards from already organized music files.
+This creates a ready-to-import .apkg file from already organized music files.

 ### 4. Do everything in one go
 ```bash
 python3 irish_anki.py all <input_directory>
 ```

-This combines all steps: convert to mp3, organize the files, then generate Anki cards.
+This combines all steps: convert to mp3, organize the files, then generate a ready-to-import .apkg file.

 ## Example Workflow